By

 Strategies for Daily Integration

 Integrating a new scheduling tool into daily operations requires a strategy that addresses both technical and human factors.
 Technically, IT teams should ensure that the tool is compatible with existing systems and that any integrations are tested thoroughly.
 On the human side, creating user-friendly guides and providing ongoing support can help ease the transition.
-It's beneficial to highlight how the new tool improves upon Calendly, focusing on features like better customization, more detailed analytics, or superior user interface, to increase staff buy-in.
+It's beneficial to highlight how the new tool improves upon Calendly, focusing on features like better customization, more detailed analytics, or a superior user interface, to increase staff buy-in.

 Tips for Smooth Transition